jakutis/jakutis.github.io/_posts/2015-10-30-trello-time-tracking.markdown

   * ⊕ freemium model
   * ⊕ cool website
   * ⊕ chrome extension
+  * ⊕ exporting is free and works
+  * ⊕ google login
+  * ⊕ android app
-  * ⊕ trello
+  * ⊕ ios app
+  * ⊖ ipad app
+  * ⊖ no pomodoro
+  * ⊖ bad trello - does only two things: 1. add start/stop button to trello cards.
+2. creates a log item with trello card title, but no other binding
-  * ⊖ notifications reminding to track time
+  * ⊕ customizable notifications reminding to track time
 * [paydirtapp.com](https://paydirtapp.com/)
   * ⊖ trial model
   * ⊕ trello